ElektraInitiative/libelektra/doc/help/kdb-get.md

 # Create the keys we use for the examples
-kdb set user:/tests/get/examples/kdb-get/key myKey kdb meta-set spec:/tests/get/examples/kdb-get/anotherKey default defaultValue
+kdb set user:/tests/get/examples/kdb-get/key myKey kdb meta set spec:/tests/get/examples/kdb-get/anotherKey default defaultValue

 # To get the value of a key:
 kdb get user:/tests/get/examples/kdb-get/key